 This is not the end of the story however; excess iron will continue to be absorbed so the individual will need occasional venesections, referred to as maintenance therapy.
 Typically this means every 3 to 4 months, for the rest of his or her life.
 Monitoring of transferrin saturation and serum ferritin is used to assess whether venesection is required more or less often.
-The transferrin saturation should be maintained below 50% and the serum ferritin below 50µg/l.
+Generally (but take individual advice) transferrin saturation should be maintained below 50% and the serum ferritin below 50µg/l.

 The graph below shows how blood test results may change during treatment.
 Serum ferritin decreases steadily, but transferrin saturation remains high until iron deficiency occurs, then falls sharply.

 Your doctor or consultant will also monitor levels of haemoglobin during venesection therapy to avoid iron levels falling too rapidly.
 Venesection therapy may be paused if this is the case.

 If you join The Haemochromatosis Society we will provide you with a record card so you can keep a note of your venesection dates and ongoing blood test results, and a copy of The Haemochromatosis Handbook.